tolgacatak17/VirusSpreadModel/README.md

 ### Task

-The task is to solve the equations with different parameters to observe how they affect the outcome and to understand their impact on the progression of the pandemic.
+The task is to solve the equations using the **Runge-Kutta 4th Order (RK4)** method with different parameters to observe how they affect the outcome and to understand their impact on the progression of the pandemic.